Insider’s guide to visiting the Sydney Flower Market: What you really need to know

 Posted on Aug 09, 2017

-Dawn hasn’t begun to break yet, but the Sydney Flower Market halls have long been awake with the hustle and bustle of growers, wholesalers and flower enthusiasts preparing for an action-packed morning of roaring trade.
+Dawn hasn’t begun to break yet, but the Sydney Flower Market has long been awake with the hustle and bustle of growers, wholesalers and flower enthusiasts preparing for an action-packed morning of roaring trade.

-The vendors here are as colourful in character as their wares – and with a stunning array of flowers and foliage on offer, a visit to the Flemington markets is fun and exciting as well as a visual feast for the eyes.
+The vendors here are as colourful in character as their wares – and with a stunning array of flowers and foliage on offer, a visit to the Sydney Flower Markets are a fun and exciting as well as a visual feast for the eyes.

 If you’re a first time visitor, be prepared for an incredible experience – and one that may leave you a little overwhelmed especially given the floor space spans more than 5200 square metres, making the markets the biggest in Australia.
 On any one day, there could be more than 800 people arriving from 5 am to buy from more than 200 stalls.
 Most of the action happens in the first few hours, with Mondays, Wednesdays, Fridays and Saturdays being the busiest days.